Astros vs. Mariners Player Props Betting Odds

 Alvarez Stats

-- Yordan Alvarez has 25 hits with five doubles, seven home runs, 15 walks and 30 RBI.
+- Yordan Alvarez has 26 hits with six doubles, seven home runs, 16 walks and 31 RBI.

-- Alvarez has picked up a hit in three straight games.
-During his last five outings he is batting .235 with a double, a home run, two walks and three RBI.
+- Alvarez heads into this matchup looking to extend his four-game hit streak.
+During his last five outings he is batting .235 with two doubles, a home run, two walks and four RBI.

 Alvarez Recent Games